GSA/digitalgov.gov/content/news/2022/06/2022-06-29-five-procurement-strategies-for-diverse-digital-services.md

 * What does that look like?
 How do you ensure that success?
 * What have you implemented on other projects to enhance a partnership?

-## 5) Listen to the answers and work hard to be a true partner
+## 5) Listen to the Answers and Work Hard To Be a True Partner

 After all, if you selected them for an award, based in part on one or all of the above ideas, they’ve already proven to you that they can be successful.
 You can be confident that they already know how to build and sustain a successful partnership.